What are Capitalizing Assets?

-Capitalizing assets simply means you are carrying an asset to balance sheet.
+Capitalizing assets means you are carrying an asset to the balance sheet.
 It indicates you purchased an asset, the life of which is more than one financial year.
-In other words capitalizing can be defined as ‘spreading of asset value into number of years equals to the life of the asset by means of depreciation’.
+In other words, capitalizing can be defined as ‘spreading of asset value into a number of years equals to the life of the asset by means of depreciation.’

 Conditions for Capitalizing an Asset